Advanced Magento 2 Developer Tools For Debugging

 • Provides a robust assertion library for verifying expected outcomes.

-• Supports data providers for testing methods with multiple inputs.
+• Supports data providers for testing methods with many inputs.

 • Allows grouping tests into suites for organized testing.